-By default most VPN clients send all network traffic through the encrypted tunnel.
+By default most VPN apps direct all your device traffic through the encrypted tunnel.
 That's simple and ensures there's no chance of any identity leaks, but it could also be an unnecessary drain on your VPN bandwidth.
-If you only need a VPN to unblock a video streaming site, for instance, why route your browsing, email and everything else through the same connection?
+If you're only using a VPN to protect your most secure web browsing, for instance, why also route your streaming apps through the same connection?

 Split tunneling gives more control over the applications that use the VPN tunnel.
-At its simplest, you could pipe your browser traffic through the VPN to facilitate site unblocking, while allowing everything else to use your regular connection.
+At its simplest, you could pipe your browser traffic through the VPN to shield banking and online shopping, while allowing everything else to use your regular connection.
 Reducing VPN traffic may improve speeds, while allowing other apps to work outside the tunnel reduces the chance of conflicts (you won't have local network access blocked while the VPN is active, for instance).

 8. Try another VPN